ajaykarwal/ajaykarwal-v6/_pages/about.md

 ## Creative
-Starting my career as a designer I've built up expert knowledge of the **Adobe Creative Cloud** suite of apps including **Photoshop**, **Illustrator**, **InDesign** and **Premiere Pro**.
+Starting my career as a designer I've built up expert knowledge of **Adobe Creative Cloud** as well as more UI specific tools such as **Sketch** and **InVision**.
 As a keen photographer and music lover I am able to utilise these passions to bring an extra layer of creativity to a project - beyond the bounds of simply designing websites.

 I'm a member of a number of creative platforms such as <a href="http://www.behance.net/ajaykarwal" target="_blank" title="My Behance profile">Behance</a> and <a href="http://www.dribbble.com/ajaykarwal" target="_blank" title="My Dribbble profile">Dribbble</a> and always keep my finger on the pulse of the latest design trends.
 I'm passionate about typography, colour harmony and composition and aim to apply tried and tested design principles to create engaging user experiences.